celery/celery/docs/getting-started/first-steps-with-celery.rst

 - Others:

-    If you provide any of the :option:`--pidfile`, :option:`--logfile` or ``--statedb`` arguments, then you must make sure that they point to a file/directory that is writable and readable by the user starting the worker.
+    If you provide any of the :option:`--pidfile <celery worker --pidfile>`, :option:`--logfile <celery worker --logfile>` or
+    :option:`--statedb <celery worker --statedb>` arguments, then you must make sure that they point to a file/directory that is writable and readable by the user starting the worker.

 Result backend does not work or tasks are always in ``PENDING`` state.
 ----------------------------------------------------------------------

-All tasks are ``PENDING`` by default, so the state would have been better named "unknown".
+All tasks are :state:`PENDING` by default, so the state would have been better named "unknown".
 Celery does not update any state when a task is sent, and any task with no history is assumed to be pending (you know the task id after all).